cds-snc/gcds-docs/src/en/contact/contact.md

 # Contact us

 GC Design System is being built by the Canadian Digital Service.
-In this testing phase, public servants can try out and use the design system.
+In this testing phase, public servants can use the design system with support to resolve issues.
 Learn more <gcds-link href="{{ links.about }}">about us</gcds-link>.

-## Collaborate with us

-We're committed to building with the people who use our products.
-We're iterating based on your needs and those of the people you serve.
+Send us your feedback or questions on the following form, or get in touch on <gcds-link external href="{{ links.githubCompsIssues }}">GitHub</gcds-link>.

 <hr class="my-500" />

-## Share your feedback to help improve GC Design System
+## Contact GC Design System support

-We'd like to talk to you.
-Get in touch to request a demo, ask a question, or meet with us.
+We offer custom demos for teams who want to know more about using GC Design System.

 <form class="my-500 contact-us-form" name="contactEN" method="post" style="min-height: 32rem;" action="/api/submission">
   <input type="hidden" name="form-name" value="contactEN" />